domidevelop/FUNKYJAR/README.md

 # FUNKYJAR

-Cocktail guide and all you need to know to throw an awesome cocktiail party.
+Cocktail guide and all you need to know to throw an awesome cocktail party.

-This is a project to practise Bootstrap and Sass skills.
+This is a project to practice Bootstrap and Sass skills.

 For more projects, you can visit [domidevelop.com](https://domidevelop.com).